MegaMech/DecompTools-vscode-extension/README.md

 Displays a filtered tree view of small non-matching funcs.
 This helps devs decomp the small functions first.
 In the future, this could contain many filters.

 ## Usage
 Install the extension.
+(I haven't gotten that far yet)

+From source:

-From source, press F5 after loading the project in VS Code to compile and create a debugging session.
+press F5 after loading the project in VS Code to compile and create a debugging session.

 Ctrl+Shift+P and clicking "Hello world" runs the hello world command and initializes the M2C module.
 You may need to click in and out of a function scope to get the M2C to appear.
 This currently only works on functions that contain assembly.